Winter Doubles 2025-2026: Rules and Regulations

 One-time substitutes are not allowed in matches that count toward league standings.
 If a player is forced out of the season due to injury, illness, relocation, etc., his or her partner may seek a seasonal sub for remaining matches.
 Matches played with a seasonal sub count towards standings.
 A seasonal sub must be of comparable level to the original partner.
 There will be no refunds for a player who is unable to complete the season.

-Refunds requests will be accepted until November 1, 2024.
-After that date, refunds will only be granted if a full season substitute can be found.
+Refunds requests will be accepted until October 18, 2025.
+After that date, refunds will only be granted if a full season substitute can be found without a change to the published schedule.
 After the season starts, refunds will only be considered on a case by case basis.

 Powered by Wild Apricot Membership Software